MFR6340/theenglishextension.org/open-world-2/unit-2:weird games.md

  Without even having to leave Switzerland, you have a chance to go see one of these amazing events.
 The Highland Games Verband Schweiz organizes events every year.
 For the program for this year.  https://www.hgvs.ch/saison-2023

-From the 16-18 June, 2023, Highland Games in Hasenstrick.
-Celebrating the 10th Anniversary of the Highland Dragons Zurich team.  https://highlandgames-hasenstrick.ch/programm/
+From the 16-18 June, 2023 the Highland Games in Hasenstrick will take place, celebrating the 10th Anniversary of the Highland Dragons Zurich team.  https://highlandgames-hasenstrick.ch/programm/

 There's really no excuse not to attend a Highland Games.
 The Walhall Highlanders are hosting an event from 18-20 August, 2023.
 Even children can participate, if you register!  https://walhall-highlanders.ch/programm-2023/